pymmcore-plus/pymmcore-gui/CONTRIBUITING.md

 sync`](https://docs.astral.sh/uv/reference/cli/#uv-sync) to ensure that your current environment matches the requirements specified in `uv.lock`.

+> [!NOTE]
-> [!NOTE] The lockfile itself shouldn't be manually edited, but if you need to
+> The lockfile itself shouldn't be manually edited, but if you need to
-> modify the *constraints* of the dependencies, you should do so in the normal
+> modify the *constraints* of the dependencies, you should do so as usual
-> way in `pyproject.toml`, and then run `uv lock` to update the lockfile, then
+> in `pyproject.toml`, and then run `uv lock` to update the lockfile, then
 > commit it and open a PR.

+### Python version support

+The "primary" version of python that we target at any time is defined in `.python-version`.
+This is the version that will be installed by `uv` if it's not already present on your system.
+We also test against all versions greater than the minimium version defined in `pyproject.toml` under the `[project.requires-python]` section.

 ### Activating the virtual environment (optional)